OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-05.md

 ## Micah 5:4

-> And He will stand and guide His flock
+> And He will stand to shepherd His flock
 > In the strength of the Lord,
 > In the majesty of the name of the Lord His God.
 > And they will dwell securely,